 I was sent to Dover for the express purpose of assisting, but this assistance was surely in providing support within the small 20-bed hospital.
 After all, I was no longer an Immunization Specialist, I was a full-fledged corpsman, working on a grave shift in the middle of nowhere, charged with wiping the ass of an incontinent invalid or holding another man’s penis while I inserted a catheter.
 I literally have no memory of ever visiting downtown Dover.
 Creating a vivid impression then that I was part of a world-changing event, even something as tragic and terrifying as Jonestown, is better than the reality.

 In an ironic twist, somewhere around a year after Jonestown, I was sexually assaulted – attempted anyway, depending on the definition – while sleeping in my room during the late afternoon (while working graveyard) by someone I had never met and did not live in my barracks.
 Unlike the event in tech school, there was no investigation, but I was granted my request for reassignment to Bergstrom AFB, where I served out the remaining two-and-a-half years of my four-year enlistment.

 Which all leads to the closing.
 The lasting legacy of Jonestown is the euphemism that has entered the world’s lexicon and which I often repeat and have assiduously followed, often with reckless abandon: “Never drink the Kool-Aid,” even if the truth continues to escape you.

-(Mark Massar is a USAF Sargeant, a Fortune 500 Company’s Employee of the Year, and the owner of a failed Laundromat in Las Vegas.
+(Mark Massar is a USAF Sergeant, a Fortune 500 Company’s Employee of the Year, and the owner of a failed Laundromat in Las Vegas.
 During the time described in this article, he was a frequenter of the bars and beaches all down the Delaware coast, of the women’s barracks and of the parties they hosted.
-He can be reached at email@example.com.)
+He can be reached at firstname.lastname@example.org.)